Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

 <img src="https://user-images.githubusercontent.com/59852573/110517405-d2089080-80d8-11eb-86dc-c39aba4eb1f4.png" alt="drawing" width="350"/>

-&nbsp;&nbsp;&nbsp;As seen above, there are eight B Ports which correspond to the 8 digits in the code.
+&nbsp;&nbsp;&nbsp;As seen above, there are eight B Ports that correspond to the 8 digits in the code.
 Despite how efficient it is for the regular Nano, the Nano 33 IoT is faster and the code could be simplified using digitalWrite().

 ### Bit Manipulation - Bluetooth Implementation
 &nbsp;&nbsp;&nbsp;Sending the commands from the controller involves sending a character array.
 The information is allocated in the array as such: